Safe Learning MPC with Limited Model Knowledge and Data

 \section{Conclusion}

-This paper presents a distributionally robust model-based control algorithm for zero-shot learning.
-It addresses the problem of safety during online learning and control, with zero knowledge of the true model parameters.
+This paper presents an end-to-end distributionally robust model-based control algorithm.
+It addresses the problem of safety during learning-based control with strong limitations on our available knowledge and subject matter expertise.
 We adopt a stochastic MPC formulation where we augment constraints with random variables corresponding to empirical distributions of modeling residuals.
-We apply Wasserstein ambiguity sets to optimize over the worst-case modeling error.
-This approach provides an out-of-sample safety guarantee subject to new data and experience.
+By applying Wasserstein ambiguity sets to optimize over the worst-case modeling error, we translate an out-of-sample safety guarantee subject to new data and experience.
 We validate this finding through simulation experiments.
 This method is applicable to nonlinear MPC, but when applying to convex MPC programs it preserves convexity of the optimization program.

 Our results provide the basis for several meaningful insights.
-It is clear that the supporting research for Wasserstein ambiguity sets provide an ideal base for its application to online learning and control.
+It is clear that the supporting research for Wasserstein ambiguity sets provide an ideal base for its application to learning-based control.
 Our numerical experiments indicate our approach is highly effective at providing probabilistic safety guarantees even in challenging cases of online learning-based control nearly from scratch.